Facts about Prudential Center

 - Connected to the Prudential Green Line MBTA station.

-- Several visitor tours leave from Prudential Center including Boston Duck Tours, Old Town Trolley Tours, and Beantown Trolley Tours.
+- Several visitor tours leave from Prudential Center including Boston Duck Tours, and Old Town Trolley Tours.

 - Boston’s only observatory, the Skywalk, is located on the 50th floor of the Prudential Tower.
 Its 360 degree views are enjoyed by more than 200,000 people from around the world annually.

 - Prudential Center offers the city’s best selection of restaurants, from quick-serve eateries to The Cheesecake Factory and Top of the Hub.

 - The Prudential Center offers many amenities including a full-service post office, car wash and detail service, dry cleaner, a barber, shoe repair, locksmith, florist, workout facility, and more.

 - Prudential Center holds more than 100 events annually including film festivals, a volunteer expo, concerts, community events, and more.